jessnicwelch/ORNL_CFPartners/csv_format_standard_documentation_20200818.md

 highland,2,12
 ```

 The file must contain the same number of columns across all of its rows, and the first row should be the variable names.
-Thus, all rows (records) will include the same data variables (columns).
+Thus, all rows (i.e., records) will include the same data variables (i.e., columns).

 **&mdash;Example: Inconsistent Column Number**
 The first row has only two columns while the reminder have three columns.